yosemitebandit/vebsite/om2/content/notes/24-jun/index.md

 :jigsaw: Some Crosswords
-- I was thrilled to recently crack two NYT crosswords: one from Thursday and the subsequent Saturday
+- I was thrilled to recently crack two NYT crosswords: one from Thursday (Michael Lieberman) and the subsequent Saturday (Daniel Sheremata)
 - They took me 1hr and 3hr of noodling.
 My subconscious kept unlocking clues, one by one, for example "Coins in a biblical parable" are "talents" no idea where I pulled that one from!
-- Edit: I barely missed a recent Sunday crossword -- had to turn on autocheck to finish it.
+- Edit: I barely missed a recent Sunday crossword (Zachary Schiff) -- had to turn on autocheck to finish it.
 I didn't know the Yale founder "Elihu", and I misspelled an "updo hairstyle" : "pouf".